Hello and Welcome to Year 4!

 If you have any further questions or concerns about your child's journey in Year 4 please come and see Miss Merry as soon as possible.

-Miss Merry, Mrs Kendell and Mrs Gregory.
+Miss Merry, Mrs Kendell and Mrs Taylor.